 What happens if you don’t follow the rules?

 People believe that if you break the Sak Yant rule you might get possessed by the tattoo [by the meaning of it, or the animal, or character that the tattoo represents].
-Although, our guide and the Ajarn told us that part of it is just psychological reaction.
-What most people agree is that if your break the first three rules you lose the power of your tattoo.
-All the blessing and magic will disappear.
+Although, our guide and the Ajarn told us that part of it is just a psychological reaction.
+What most people agree is that if you break the first three rules you lose the power of your tattoo.
+All the blessings and magic will disappear.

 » Some practical stuff about Chiang Mai & Sak Yant Tattoo

-» Are you a blogger or a full-time traveller?
+» Are you a blogger or a full-time traveler?
 We have you covered!
-We wrote an article talking about the how Chiang Mai became the official address for digital nomads.
+We wrote an article talking about how Chiang Mai became the official address for digital nomads.
 Why Chiang Mai is the place to be, and why the digital entrepreneurs and expats love it.

 Pin it for later!!